-Mr Haval Ahmad MA in Human Security and Peacebuilding (Royal Roads University), BA in Justice Studies (Royal Roads University), Diploma in Child and Youth Care counselling (Douglas College)
+Haval Ahmad PhD Candidate in International Politics (Aberystwyth University)-MA in Human Security and Peacebuilding, BA in Justice Studies (Royal Roads University), Diploma in Child and Youth Care counselling (Douglas College)

 Haval Ahmad is a PhD candidate in the Department of International Politics at Aberystwyth University in Aberystwyth, Wales.
-His current research aims to create a framework for youth rehabilitation and de-radicalization in the post-ISIS era.
-Through a mixed methods approach, Ahmad is investigating the factors contributing to successful de-radicalization from extremist groups and to ensure an end to the cycle of violence and trauma among radicalized children and youth.
+His current research aims to create a framework for youth deradicalization in the post-ISIS era.
+Through a mixed-methods approach, Haval is investigating the factors contributing to successful deradicalization from extremist groups and limiting the expansion of radical extremist ideology.

-Ahmad is also a Research Affiliate with the Canadian Network for Research on Terrorism, Security, and Society (TSAS).
-In his lastest research project, Ahmad used qualitative methods to research youth de-radicalization in Canada.
-This research was published in the Journal of Deradicalization in fall of 2017.
-He also presented these findings in Cape Town, South Africa at the Pathways to Resilience Conference IV in June 2017.
-More recently, Haval co-authored a theoretical paper on pre- and post-migration experiences of youth radicalization with Dr. Mambo Masinda.
-This paper was also was published on December 27, 2018 in the Journal of Deradicalization.
+Haval is also a research affiliate with the Canadian Network for Research on Terrorism, Security, and Society (TSAS).
+In his latest research project, Haval used qualitative methods to research youth deradicalization in Canada.
+More recently, Haval co-authored a theoretical paper on pre-and post-migration experiences of youth radicalization.
+Both papers were published in 2017 and 2018 in the Journal of Deradicalization.

-Beside his PhD research, Haval is currently working on a paper with Dr. Kenneth Christie.
-The paper provides a comparative analysis on deradicalization approaches between European states in the context of human security.
+Current work includes a completed co-authored paper, which provides a comparative analysis of deradicalization approaches between European states in the context of human security.

-Haval holds a diploma in Child and Youth Care Counselling from Douglas College, a Bachelor of Arts Degree in Justice Studies through Royal Roads University, and a Master of Arts Degree in Human Security and Peacebuilding through Royal Roads University.
-In addition, Ahmad also has extensive training in youth and child crisis intervention and applies this knowledge to research conducted.
+Haval holds a diploma in Child and Youth Care Counselling from Douglas College, a Bachelor of Arts Degree in Justice Studies and a Master of Arts Degree in Human Security and Peacebuilding, both of which were completed through Royal Roads University in Victoria, Canada.
+In addition, Haval also has extensive training in youth and child crisis intervention and applies this knowledge to research conducted.

 Peer-reviewed paper publications: